bittiez/TimeVote/README.md

 [View default configuration file here](../../blob/master/src/config.yml)

 # To Do
-- Check on player vote if the player is in the vote world
 - Add support for votes from multiple worlds at once
 - Add config to disable certain worlds
 - Auto vote for person starting vote
-- Add [WORLD] to config options